ria0304/ria0304/README.md

 > *Ever felt like your style exists but you just can't name it?*

 **WYA** is a full-stack AI-powered wardrobe intelligence platform.
-It analyses your wardrobe, builds a Style DNA profile, generates outfit combinations, and surfaces wardrobe gaps — all backed by a production FastAPI backend running on AWS EC2 behind CloudFront.
+It analyses your wardrobe, builds a Style DNA profile, generates outfit combinations, and surfaces wardrobe gaps — all backed by a Deploying WYA — full-stack AI wardrobe platform on AWS

 🔗 **[View Project →](https://github.com/ria0304/WYA-Whats-Your-Aesthetic)**